MuhammadDevX/Word-Masters/README.md

-This is a simmulation of the wordle game that has been sold to New York Times in 1 Million Dollars
+This is a simulation of the wordle game that has been sold to New York Times in 1 Million Dollars